josharnow/PanDerm/README.md

 ### TODO

-- PanDerm-base: The ViT-base version of PanDerm weights will be released, providing a general-purpose vision encoder for dermatology applications.
+- **PanDerm-base**: The ViT-base version of PanDerm weights will be released, providing a general-purpose vision encoder for dermatology applications.
-- Finetune script: Finetuning script of PanDerm.
+- **Finetune script**: Finetuning script of PanDerm.
-- PanDerm-v2: PanDerm pretrained with more training data.
+- **PanDerm-v2**: PanDerm pretrained with more training data.

 ## Installation
 First, clone the repo and cd into the directory: